Quantum field theory of physical and purely virtual particles in a finite interval of time on a compact space manifold

-We see that $S_{\lambda }(w,\bar{w})$ is made of three types of contributions: $i$) those that go unmodified into the generating functional $ \Gamma $, which can be read from the first line and the sum in the second line; $ii$) the free part, which is (\ref{scoh}) and gives the propagators ( \ref{prow}); $iii$) the interaction part, encoded in $\mathcal{L}_{I}(z_{ \mathbf{n}},\bar{z}_{\mathbf{n}})$.
+We see that $S_{\lambda }(w,\bar{w})$ is made of three types of contributions: $i$) those that go unmodified into the generating functional $ \Gamma $, which are the first term after the equal sign in the first line, and the sum in the second line; $ii$) the free part, which is (\ref{scoh}) and gives the propagators (\ref{prow}); $iii$) the interaction part, encoded in $\mathcal{L}_{I}(z_{\mathbf{n}},\bar{z}_{\mathbf{n}})$.
 For the calculations, we can concentrate on the last two terms.